 They offer setups of six, 12, and 18 feet, in both straight and u-shaped formats.
 The Cup Bearer's standard package comes with three signature cocktails, a wide variety of mixers, as well as videography and photography of the bar area throughout the reception.

 The Swig Rig

-Oregon and San Diego, CA
+Oregon and San Diego, California

 Because every bride is looking for something a bit different—and at different price points—owners of The Swig Rig have a few rental options.
 Their top-shelf package includes the trailer, bartending staff, and all the alcohol you'll need for the night.
-A mid-tier option provides the trailer and bartenders, but leaves you responsible for coordinating alcohol.
+A mid-tier option provides the trailer and bartenders but leaves you responsible for coordinating alcohol.
 If you plan to have something a bit different like a bubbly bar or lots of locally brewed beers, this could be a good option for you.
 If you've got a mixologist in mind and have the alcohol covered, you can also rent their mobile bars Swiggy (if you're in San Diego) or Ritzy (if you're in Oregon) on their own for the night.